Backup and Disaster Recovery

 Defined.
 Verified.
 Ready.

-UmbrellaNET manages backup and recovery with execution in mind, not just completion status.
+UmbrellaNET manages backup and disaster recovery with execution in mind, not just completion status.
 Backup images are not just stored.
 They can be spun up for recovery use and are verified monthly, so restore readiness is checked regularly rather than assumed when systems are under pressure.

 That matters when recovery is required.
 You are not relying on backup jobs that look successful on paper but have never been validated in a way that proves they can be used properly.
-Recovery paths are kept current, restore capability is maintained, and the recovery position is managed to hold when systems need to be brought back.

 Continuity.
 Order.
 Control.